A time traveler’s interview goes sideways when the interviewee accuses him of having met in the past.

 “Yes, that’s the one.”

-“I believe if people traveled more, spoke with people from around the world, so much of our animosity would be gone.
+“I believe if people traveled more, and spoke with people from around the world, so much of our animosity would be gone.
 We got some fantastic contributors too.
 Amber Way showcases places with such enthusiasm that I swear, I want to visit every place she writes about.”

 “There are countless stories to be collected,” Quis commented.